1. Observe your dog as it enters the hall.

 4. Distracting ~ To avoid unwanted behaviour escalating always be prepared to distract your dog e.g. if you hear your dog give a warning grumble, or your dog is ‘eyeballing’ or dominant behaviour is displayed towards another dog (or even handler).
 Do not use treats as a distraction for these behaviours as you will be rewarding the dog!

-5. Discipline ~be sure to discipline your dog immediately and effectively for unacceptable behaviour.
+5. Correction ~be sure to correct your dog immediately and effectively for unacceptable behaviour.
 This does not mean ‘cruelty’.

 1. Noise ~Instructors would respectfully request that members please keep noise levels to a minimum whilst waiting to work.